 Holika Dahan 2022 date is 17 March,2022 and Dhulandi celebration date is 18 March, 2022.

-In many areas, Holi celebration is praised for two days.
+About holi: Holi, festival of colors is praised for two days.
 The main day is known as Jalane Wali Holi - the day when Holi campfire is performed.
 This day is otherwise called Chhoti Holi and Holika Dahan.
 Holika Dahan alludes to Kama Dahanam in South India.

-Quite often the predictions are made for the future harvest based on the flames of fire.
+Moreover, quite often the predictions are made for the future harvest based on the flames of fire.
 The fiery remains of this fire are viewed as exceptionally promising and auspicious.
 Either the ashes or the seething sections of wood are reclaimed home.

 People light their flames at home with coals and keep the cinders which they accept will ensure them against illnesses.

 After Holika Dahan, the next day on Dhulandi, the air is loaded with gulal and abeer of different hues.
 The sky looks full of holi colours and there are only sounds of “Holi Hai” everywhere.
 Youths dance on the beats of drums or Dhols and apply colors of Holi on each other and on the feet of the senior citizens of the family.

 Pichkaris of different shapes and sizes swarmed the business sectors.
 Seeing everyone pouring shading on each other and entire heartedly taking an interest in the merriment makes an ideal picture of bliss.